 Bernese Mountain Dogs are intelligent.
 They are in the same ranking as the Belgian Malinois.
 This is not surprising since these canine workers are known for their obedience and eagerness to please their masters.
 When you combine these with their innate intelligence, you get a dog that is quite easy to train.

 One should never wait until the Berner is an adult before you start training it.
 You can begin giving simple training lessons as early as 8 weeks of age.
 Housetraining and crate training are important for young Berners.
 You can also start with simple obedience commands.
+For a wider selection of choices, check out our dog crates guide.

 Positive reinforcement works best for these dogs.
 They love to please their masters.
 Using treats and other rewards can help form stronger associations between the behavior and the pleasurable experience.
 Keep the sessions short, however.
 These dogs are not stubborn.
 However, their intelligence can make them feel bored a lot quicker if you keep repeating the same old thing.